-HE advises;
+HE advises to

-- Tulyanindāstuti: to remain equipoised in praise and reproach. - maunī: One needs to practice silent contemplation and meditation.
-One observes more and remains in contemplation. - santuṣṭo yena kenacit: Remain content with whatever one possesses.
-To remain satisfied in meagre possessions. - aniketah: Not to entertain sense of ownership or attachment to the residence. - sthiRāmatih: Intellect is firmly steadied or fixed in Bhagavān.
+- Tulyanindāstuti: remain equipoised in praise and reproach. - mauni: practice silent contemplation and meditation.
+One observes more and remains in contemplation. - santuṣṭo yena kenacit: remain content with whatever one possesses.
+To remain satisfied in meagre possessions. - aniketah: not to entertain sense of ownership or attachment to the residence. - sthiRāmatih: to firmly fix the intellect on Bhagavān.